johanek/puppet-parse/README.md

 ## Requirements

-    rdoc
+    rdoc >=3.12, <4.0
     facter

 ## Usage

 ### By hand

-You can test one or more manifests by running
+You can report on one or more manifests by running

     puppet-parse <path(s) to file(s)>

-### Rake tast
+### Rake task

 If you want to parse your entire modules directory, you can add `require 'puppet-parse/puppet-parse' to your Rakefile and then run

     rake parse

+## Sample Output

+    ---
+      ntp:
+        parameters:
+          enabled: true
+          present: true
+          enableboot: true
+        docs:
+          enabled:
+            - "Set to 'false' to stop service"
+          present:
+            - "Set to 'false' to remove package"
+          enableboot:
+            - "Set to 'false' to prevent service starting at boot"

 ## Contributing